haaakez/fractal-audio-viz/README.md

   --output renders/track-8k60.mp4
 ```

-CRF 10 is intended to be visually transparent while retaining useful
+CRF 10 is meant to look lossless while keeping the file smaller.
+Use
-compression.
-Add `--lossless` when exact H.264 losslessness matters more than
-file size, or choose a larger CRF explicitly when speed and storage matter
+`--lossless` if you need actual H.264 losslessness, or choose a larger CRF if
-more.
-Ordinary palettes use the faster 4:2:0 pixel path; KFP palettes and
+you care more about render time and file size.
+Ordinary palettes use 4:2:0;
-exact-lossless output use 4:4:4 to retain their sharp colour edges.
+KFP and exact-lossless output use 4:4:4 so their colour edges stay sharp.

 ### common examples